decasm/toolbox/germinate/README.md

 You can customize the values that populate a seed when germinated in two ways.
 You can put constants in a configuration file or you can supply key=value pairs on the commandline.
 The file for constants is at
 $XDG_CONFIG_HOME/germinate/config.yaml.
-A sample configuration files is available in /usr/share/germinate/config.yaml.sample.
+A sample configuration file is provided.
 Key-value pairs can also be supplied on the command line.
 Pass as many KEY=VALUE parameters as needed and they will be available in the seeds.

 Requires the following Perl modules:
 * YAML